bytheseaside/splitter-app/README.md

 ## Technical Aspects

 This application was built using React, a popular JavaScript library for building user interfaces.
-For the frontend, we used Chakra UI, a simple, modular and accessible component library that gives you all the building blocks you need to build your React applications.
+For the frontend, I used Chakra UI, a simple, modular and accessible component library that gives you all the building blocks you need to build your React applications.

 ## Theme Switcher